jolyonb/olxcleaner/errors.md

 - `PossiblePointer`: This tag looks like it isn't a pointer tag, but a file exists that it could be trying to point to.
 (This file is thus orphaned, as no other tag can point to it due to `url_name` clashes.)

 - `NonFlatURLName`, `NonFlatFilename`: Occurs when a `url_name` or `filename` pointer uses colon notation to point to a subdirectory.
 While vaguely supported, this is not recommended, as various internal edX systems do not recognize it.

+- `MissingURLName`: A tag is missing the `url_name` attribute. edX will provide a garbage 32-character name for you, but everything is cleaner if you provide a nice name yourself.

+- `MissingDisplayName`: A tag is missing the `display_name` attribute. edX will fill a generic name for you.